blessedmadukoma/trackit-backend/README.md

-## Golang Backend Template
+## TrackIT Backend

-This is a template guide on how my Go backend projects are structured.
+This is backend for the TrackIT project..

-Features Covered:
+Features:
-1. user authentication i.e. registration and login using email with access and refresh tokens
+1. user authentication
 2. session management
+3. transactions
+4. invoice and expense

 How to run:
 1. Clone the repository.